a-r-t/JPaint/README.md

 ![app-image.png](Assets/app-image.png)

+## How to run this project?

+You should be able to just download and run the JAR file in the Releases section as long as you have Java installed (and to be safe, grab a modern version, such as >= 17).

+You can also clone and run the project yourself.
+It does not use any external libraries.
+I recommend using IntelliJ IDE, as all you need to do is mark the Resources directly as the "resources root" and the project will run from there.

 ## Where is progress at?

 Right now, the project is in progress, and randomly receives a surge of commits here and there whenever I feel motivated enough.